Professor-eng/Poor-Visibility-on-Parking-Induced-Congestion/README.md

 ## Approach

-1. **Data pipeline** (`src/pipeline.py`) — cleans raw violation records, keeps only approved records, and assigns a **severity score** per violation type (e.g. double-parking and road crossing obstructions score higher than footpath parking, since they create a more direct physical chokepoint).
-Locations are indexed using **Uber H3** spatial hexagons.
+1. **Data pipeline** (`src/pipeline.py`) — cleans raw violation records, only keeps approved records, and assigns a severity score for each violation type (e.g. double-parking and road crossing obstruction are more severe than footpath parking which is a more direct physical chokepoint).
+Uber H3 spatial hexagons are used for locations.

-2. **Feature engineering** (`src/features.py`) — aggregates violation data into one row per `(H3 cell, hour, day-of-week)`, with total violations, aggregated severity, and mean coordinates.
+2. **Feature engineering** (`src/features.py`) — combines violation data into a single row per `(H3 cell, hour, day-of-week)`, includes total violations, aggregated severity and mean coordinates.

-3. **Forecasting model** (`src/train.py`) — trains both a solo LightGBM regressor and a stacked LightGBM+XGBoost ensemble to predict congestion severity from, **automatically selecting whichever model earns its complexity** (the ensemble is only shipped if it beats solo LightGBM by a meaningful margin; current run shipped solo LightGBM after the ensemble didn't clear the bar).
+3. **Forecasting model** (`src/train.py`) — trains a single LightGBM regressor and an ensemble of two or more models — LightGBM and XGBoost — automatically choosing to ship the ensemble if it gets a better score compared to the solo regressor, and the score is better than a meaningful margin (current run ships LightGBM alone, since the ensemble failed to clear the bar).

 4. **Dashboard** (`app.py`) — a Streamlit app with:
    - A 3D hexagon map (PyDeck/H3) of historical or forecasted severity, log scaled for visibility across a long tailed severity distribution.